How To Choose The Right Sunglasses for Your Sports

 When it comes to sunglasses the choice can be overwhelming.
-Key criteria when choosing sports sunglasses:
+Key criteria when choosing floating sunglasses:

 A wrap around style for plenty of eye protection and to keep out wind, rain and harmful UVR is essential.